 - Have someone else vacuum for you.
 If you must vacuum, wear a dust mask.
 Consider getting HEPA filters for your vacuum cleaner.

 - Use dust cover on mattress or pillows.
 If you don't have a cover on your pillow, and your pillow is washable, wash it once per week in hot water.

 - Wash all towels and linens in hot water.

 - Avoid exposure to pets.
 Do not allow pets in the bedroom.

 - If chemicals and strong scents are triggers—Avoid breathing in chemicals or anything with a strong scent like perfumes or scented candles.

 - Be cautious around wood-burning stoves or fireplaces.
-This can be triggers for some.
+These can be triggers for some.